Chasing1020/Chasing1020.github.io/about/index.md

 - My main field of study is Back-End Development, Cloud-Native and Microservices.

-- My favorite languages in order of preference are: Golang > Java > Python > Rust.
+- My favorite languages in order of preference are: Golang > Java > Python > Rust > JavaScript.

 # **Contact**